abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 267 clusters with two members
 3 clusters with four members

-This SNP region clustering approach provides a way to align SNPs from differnet references.
+This SNP region clustering approach provides a way to align SNPs from different references.
 Depending on how distant the references are there will be some SNPs that are specific to each ref (singleton clusters).
 It was the high number of SNPs that were specific to Agy99 (the Agy99 singleton clusters) that alerted me to investigate them and find out that they were false.
 After removing the false SNPs specific to Agy99, the majority of SNP regions grouped into clusters with two members, one from each ref (1:1 match between SNPs from each ref), which is what is to be expected for most of the SNPs.

 ### SNP stats

 **Agy99 verified SNP alignment (283 SNPs):**
-197 were singletons SNPs, the minor allele only occured in a single isolate in the set
+197 were singletons SNPs, the minor allele only occurred in a single isolate in the set
-86 had a minor allele that occured in two or more isolates
+86 had a minor allele that occurred in two or more isolates

 **Parkin SNP alignment (285 SNPs):**
-200 were singletons, the minor allele only occured in a single isolate in the set
+200 were singletons, the minor allele only occurred in a single isolate in the set
-85 had a minor allele that occured in two or more isolates
+85 had a minor allele that occurred in two or more isolates